lrvideckis/programming_team_code/README.md

 see [tests/README.md](tests/README.md)

 ## Contributing
 We appreciate all feedback.
 It can be anything from suggestions (please include your reason for the change), or importantly bugs!
-You can submit an issue or email us at:
+You can submit an issue or email us at
 ```
 lukevideckis@gmail.com
 ```